Kalinga Super Cup 2024: Chennaiyin take on Mumbai City in do-or-die match - www.lokmattimes.com

 Kalinga Super Cup 2024: Chennaiyin take on Mumbai City in do-or-die match

-Bhubaneswar (Odisha) [India], January 20 : Chennaiyin FC will be keen to replicate their impressive winning performance from the ...
+Bhubaneswar, Jan 20 Chennaiyin FC will be keen to replicate their impressive winning performance from the last game ...

-Bhubaneswar (Odisha) [India], January 20 : Chennaiyin FC will be keen to replicate their impressive winning performance from the last game against Gokulam Kerala FC when they lock horns with Mumbai City FC in their final Group 'C' match of the Kalinga Super Cup 2024 at the Kalinga Stadium in Bhubaneswar, Odisha on Sunday.
+Bhubaneswar, Jan 20 Chennaiyin FC will be keen to replicate their impressive winning performance from the last game against Gokulam Kerala FC when they lock horns with Mumbai City FC in their final Group ‘C’ match of the Kalinga Super Cup 2024 at the Kalinga Stadium, here on Sunday.

 With both teams occupying the first two spots in the group table and just two points separating them, the Sunday blockbuster will be a virtual knock-out and a victory will see Chennaiyin qualify for the semi-finals.

-Head coach Owen Coyle termed Mumbai City as a tough opponent but said his men are positive about the game and are looking forward to securing the semifinal spot.
+Head coach Owen Coyle termed Mumbai City as a tough opponent but said his men are positive about the game and are looking forward to securing the semi-finals spot.

-"The big thing now is focusing and getting ready for the Mumbai game.
+“The big thing now is focusing and getting ready for the Mumbai game.
 Looking to win a game against a very good side and taking ourselves into the semi-finals.
-They [Mumbai City] have very good players.
+They (Mumbai City) have very good players.
 But, we know that if we are at our best then we can win the game.
-And that is what we want to do," Coyle said ahead of the match as quoted by Chennaiyin FC.
+And that is what we want to do.

 “We want to make sure that we are really positive and it suits us.
 So, (they are) tough opponents but we are looking forward to it,” Coyle commented ahead of the crucial match.